fuzzylogicxx/fuzzylogic/posts/2021-05-24-shifting-left-how-introducing-accessibility-earlier-helps-the-bbcs-design-system-or-by-sophie-beaumont-or-bbc-design-engineering.md

 This is great advice for comparing and choosing between components:

 > Focus on what components achieve rather than their appearance

+To me this also highlights one of the key benefits of modern [micro-layouts](https://every-layout.dev/).
+Separate the content (and purpose) from the layout…then you get maximum reusability because you have common presentations/layouts which are meaning-agnostic.